Otakubuns/Sims4-DRP/README.md

 ### Installing
 1. Make sure you have Rich Presence enabled in: Discord -> User Settings -> Activity Privacy -> Display current activity as a status message.
 2. Go to [releases](https://github.com/Otakubuns/Sims4-DRP/releases) and download the latest release.
-3. I have included a folder to easier drop into your mods folder with the config file, but if you so choose you can just drop the the files into your mods folder.
+3. I have included a folder to easily drop into your mods folder with the config file, but if you so choose you can just drop the the files into your mods folder.

 ### Configuration
 The configuration file should be in the same folder as the `.ts4script`.
 It is called `discordRPC.cfg`.
 There are instructions in the file as well as here.
 If the file is not there, the mod will just use the default settings built into the mod.